Helena Brunner: Recognition

-In 1985, Brunner received a Medal of the Order of Australia "in recognition of service to the sport of swimming".
+Brunner received a Junior Chamber Australia achievement award in 1981.
+At the 1985 Australia Day Honours, she received a Medal of the Order of Australia "in recognition of service to the sport of swimming".
 She presented the floral tributes to medallists in the amputee swimming events at the 2000 Sydney Paralympics.
+In 2026, she was inducted into the Central Coast Sporting Hall of Fame, having previously been recognised as a Central Coast Sports Star of the Year in 1984.
+An award at a primary school where she previously taught, Kincumber Public School, is named the Helena Brunner Encouragement Award in her honour.